-If the surface plot represents the I-V relationship of a linear device, such as a resistor, its shape will be completely flat, tilted in the direction of the diagonal that is perpendicular to the equipotential diagonal.
-In this case we can reduce the entire surface to a single number, which is the slope of this tilt, and we can use this number as a resistance value for a resistor that is placed between the two output terminals.
-This differential resistor can be easily modeled using the [R Series] keyword in the series [Model] (see Advanced Keywords and Constructs below).
+If the surface plot represents the I-V relationship of a linear device, such as a resistor, its shape will be completely flat, with a slope perpendicular to the equipotential diagonal.
+In this case, we can represent the entire surface using a resistance equivalent to the numerical value of this slope.
+This equivalent resistance is placed between the two output terminals and can be easily modeled using the [R Series] keyword in the series [Model] (see Advanced Keywords and Constructs below).

-If the suface plot exhibits non-linearities we have two keyword options, depending on which way the non-linearities are oriented.
-If the non-linearity is only a function of the differential voltage, i.e. the curvature of the surface goes only in the direction of the diagonal that is perpendicular to the equipotential diagonal, then we can make use of the [Series Current] keyword in the series [Model] (see Advanced Keywords and Constructs below).
+If the surface plot exhibits non-linearities, we have two keyword options, depending on which way the non-linearities are oriented.
+If the non-linearity is only a function of the differential voltage, i.e., the curvature of the surface goes only in the direction of the diagonal that is perpendicular to the equipotential diagonal, then we can make use of the [Series Current] keyword in the series [Model] (see Advanced Keywords and Constructs below).
 To fill in the I-V table of this keyword, we just extract the current along this diagonal from the surface plot.

 If the surface plot contains non-linearities including voltage dependencies that include common mode voltage, we will have to use the [Series MOSFET] keyword (see Advanced Keywords and Constructs below).
 The IBIS specification states that this keyword can have up to 100 I-V tables.
 These I-V tables correspond to 100 slices on the surface plot.
-The keyword also assumes a voltage symmetry along the equipotential diagonal.
+The keyword also assumes voltage symmetry along the equipotential diagonal.
 The symmetry implies that the two halves of the surface are a mirror image of each other along the equipotential diagonal, and imposes certain limitations regarding the freedom in the shape of the surface.
 Figure 4.17 below shows an example in which the above surface was sliced to yield 18 I-V tables for the [Series MOSFET] keyword.

-Figure 4.17 - Plots of Various Vds Values for a [Series MOSFET] Buffer

-A tradeoff between accuracy and simplicity is also possible regarding the selection of the appropriate keyword for the series [Model].
-One may choose to use the simple [R Series] keyword for the series [Model] if the non-linearities in the differential surface are negligible or insignificant.
-No universal recommendation can be made for the most appropriate technique to make a best fit representation of the internal differential current surface.
+Figure 4.17 - Plots of Various Vds Values for a [Series MOSFET] Buffer linearities in the differential surface are negligible or insignificant.
+No universal recommendation can be made for the most appropriate technique to make a best-fit representation of the internal differential current surface.
 Sophisticated mathematical fitting algorithms are available to do this job, but a manual trial and error approach may also be possible.